-- Karstic limestone formation represented as 1,2, and 3 in Figure C and described in Table H (in Annex 2): these types of formations are highly susceptible to contamination in the event of mismanagement of generated wastes due to the shallow water table and easy subsurface water flow which enhances spread of contamination when it occurs. - In-porous formation represented as 10 and 11 these types of formations typically limit subsurface water flow and therefore any contamination that manages to infiltrate to the subsurface is highly unlikely to spread (refer to table I in Annex 2). - Areas generally without water table represented as class 16 and 22 in Table H and Figure C.
+• Karstic limestone formation represented as 1,2, and 3 in Figure C and described in Table H (in Annex 2): these types of formations are highly susceptible to contamination in the event of mismanagement of generated wastes due to the shallow water table and easy subsurface water flow which enhances spread of contamination when it occurs.

+- In-porous formation represented as 7 and 9 in Figure C. These types of formations typically limit subsurface water flow and therefore any contamination that manages to infiltrate to the subsurface is highly unlikely to spread. - Areas generally without water table or a very local water table represented as 16, 17, 20 in Table H in Annex 2.

-Similar to the geological analysis, a hydrogeological analysis was done to determine the percentage distribution of hydrogeological classes at the Caza level.
-The analysis shows that 45 % consists of karstic and high transmissivity formations with wide and rich water table.
-Statistics for each individual road are presented in Table G (in Annex 2).
-For instance, B1P1 sits over 72 % of karstic formation that are highly susceptible to contamination, whereas B1P3 sits entirely (100%) on areas that are generally without water table (class 16).
+Similar to the geological analysis, a hydrogeological analysis was undertaken to determine the percentage distribution of hydrogeological classes at the Caza level.
+The analysis shows that only 31 % consists of karstic and high transmissivity formations with wide and rich water table.
+Statistics for each individual road are shown in Table I in Annex 2.
+Very limited segments of roads lie on permeable formations (except for Road Z6).